 356501.1 How to Setup Pasta Quickly and Effectively

 267026.1 How To Set The PASTA Debug Option

-You can also find information in Volume 1 of Oracle
+You can also find information in Volume 1 of Oracle Applications System Administration Guide.

-is diagrammed in the publishing references cited earlier.
+For printing Oracle Reports in UNIX and Windows, the process is diagrammed in the publishing references cited earlier.
 You can see by illustration how much simpler Windows processing is because of what the APIs do.